kubernetes-sigs/gateway-api/geps/gep-713/index.md

 * **Defaults:** (Standard) a policy spec that challenges an accepted and established another as the one to specify the behavior to augment a particular scope with _wins_ over the accepted and established other.
 * **Overrides:** (Experimental) a policy spec that is accepted and established and is challenged by another as the one to specify the behavior to augment a particular scope with _wins_ over the challenger other.

 Implementations MAY derive variations of the basic merge strategies with different levels of _granularity_ other than the full policy spec treated as an atomic unit.
-For example, instead of (or additionally to) a challenger policy spec fully winning over an estalished one (_Atomic defaults_), an implementation MAY support merging the two policy specs together by applying [JSON Merge Patch (RFC 7386)](https://datatracker.ietf.org/doc/html/rfc7386) strategy.
+For example, instead of (or additionally to) a challenger policy spec fully winning over an established one (_Atomic defaults_), an implementation MAY support merging the two policy specs together by applying [JSON Merge Patch (RFC 7386)](https://datatracker.ietf.org/doc/html/rfc7386) strategy.

 These an other merge strategies, such as **None** and **Custom** are further described in section _Implementation guide_ > [Designing a merge strategy](#designing-a-merge-strategy).